 In spring 2013, the researchers created 60 colonies in three central Pennsylvania locations to conduct the study.
 Some queens came from northern breeders in Vermont and others from southern breeders in Texas and Florida.

 The scientists found small but significant genetic variances between the stocks from the northern and southern areas.
 But the differences between northern and southern honeybee queens have nothing to do with their success in a particular environment.
+So which honey bee produces the most honey?
+This is an important consideration for beekeepers because honey flow means survival of their colony.
+But the answer is neither.
 Even though the northern queens were in their adapted climate, their hives didn’t create more honey than the southern ones.

 That said, the hives with more honey and bees in the fall had a stronger likelihood of making it through the winter.
 Honeybees were more likely to be prepared for the winter if they lived near pollinating resources.
 For instance, a hive in farmland had a survival rate of 80 percent.
 However, another hive that that was mostly in the woods had a survival rate of 50 percent.